 Every business nowadays needs a strong online presence.
-But there’s one element of online optimisation that is often overlooked — Google My Business
+But there’s one element of online optimisation that is often overlooked — Google My Business.

 Your Google My Business listing is an extremely powerful tool.
 It is a snapshot of your business listing that immediately draws eyes to your best features and key elements.
-It lists the necessary info quickly, concisely and lets customers know more about you.
+It lists the necessary info quickly, and concisely and lets customers know more about you.

 Why is a Google My Business profile important?

 From an SEO perspective, GMB is a facet that is continually overlooked.
 The algorithm doesn’t just consider relevance and proximity when constructing the local listings, but also the quality of the information.
 By optimising your profile you’re telling Google you’re a strong source and you’ll rank higher.
 One of the key benefits of a fully optimised profile is that it will allow you to appear in the Local Map Pack.
 This actually appears above the organic search results so it is absolutely vital to ensure you’re giving your business the best opportunity to appear in this section.
 75% of people don’t even visit the second page of the Google results, so don’t pass this up.

 More and more people are now entering in a Google search, seeing the results and then finishing up as the initial page provides them with all the information they need.
 There is probably an already significant number of people interacting with your profile via “zero-click searches”.
 They’re grabbing the salient info from your profile and bouncing off — be sure to utilize this function to boost your engagement.

 Of course, an un-optimised GMB profile won’t lead to many conversions, but by completely kitting out your profile you can drive extra customer acquisitions.
 A normal account will let customers know where you are and allow them to read reviews, but by adding some key information, which we’ll list below, customers will be able to visit your website, make a booking, request a quote, research your products and lots more.
 These clicks are also completely trackable via Google Analytics.